Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Continuous Message-Passing GNNs as Limits of Discrete Message-Passing GNNs on Large Random Graphs

-Table~\ref{table:prop_on_the_examples} sums up these results.
-For a network with max aggregation, the bounded differences are not sharp enough for theorem~\ref{th: main result} to conclude.
+\Cref{tab: prop_on_the_examples} sums up these results.
+For a network with max aggregation, the bounded differences are not sharp enough for~\cref{th: main result} to conclude.
 We thus treat this case separately in the next section.